Should you use the competition’s brand name in your content to get more traffic?

 Whether you’re going to find the brand affinity gene or not isn’t the issue.
 The issue is that people do care about brands.
 If you rank for the brand of a direct competitor, this will not give the user a good experience.

 Second, it produces brand confusion.
-Ranking for your direct competitor’s brand name may sound all sneaky and smart.
+Using a rank tracker for your direct competitor’s brand name may sound all sneaky and smart.
 But, in reality, it’s going to confuse people.
 To use an extreme example, why would the Adidas website come up when I google “Nike”?
 Did Adidas buy them out?
 Is Google choking on it’s own algorithm.
 The user gets confused.

 Other Agencies Don’t Do It